 Ellen is a first year PhD student based in the School of Medicine and is funded by Economic and Social Research Council.
 Their work focuses on transgender health and wellbeing and hopes to improve the support available for this community and their supporters.
 They completed their undergraduate degree in Psychology at Loughborough University in 2016.
 For Link19 they are excited to be part of the committee to help provide conference experience and encourage inter-disciplinary research for all researchers.

-She has completed her undergraduate education in Mathematics Education at the Middle East Technical University.
-She has MSc degree in Elementary Science and Mathematics Education from the same university.
-She also has MA degree in Learning, Technology and Education from the University of Nottingham.
-She currently is a PhD student at the University of Nottingham.
-Her PhD research mainly focuses on the effects of different dynamic geometry and drawing tools on senior grade middle school students’ learning of three dimensional shapes.
-She is planning to conduct a design based research which compares the cases in the United Kingdom and the Turkish Republic.
-She was on the LINK 2017 Committee, and is looking forward to be a part of the conference again this year.
+Ipek has completed her undergraduate education in Mathematics Education at the Middle East Technical University.
+She has an MSc degree in Elementary Science and Mathematics Education from the same university.
+She also has an MA degree in Learning, Technology and Education from the University of Nottingham.
+She currently is a final-year PhD student at the University of Nottingham.
+Her PhD research mainly focuses on designing lessons to improve middle school students’ learning of three-dimensional shapes.
+She is aiming to improve this specific part of the Turkish mathematics curriculum based on how this was taught in the English mathematics curriculum.
+She was on the LINK 2017 and LINK 2018 Committee and is looking forward to being a part of the conference again this year.